Michael McCarthy (Irish politician)

 Michael McCarthy (born 15 November 1976) is an Irish former Labour Party politician who served as a Teachta Dála (TD) for the Cork South-West constituency from 2011 to 2016.
-He was a Senator for the Labour Panel from 2002 to 2011 and previously served as a local councillor on the Cork County Council from 1999 to 2003.
+He was a Senator for the Labour Panel from 2002 to 2011 and previously served as a local councillor on Cork County Council from 1999 to 2003.

-He acted as Labour Party spokesperson on Marine, and in the Seanad served as spokesperson on Agriculture, Community and Rural Affairs, as well as Communications, Marine and Natural Resources.
+He was the Labour Party spokesperson on Marine, and in the Seanad served as spokesperson on Agriculture, Community and Rural Affairs, as well as Communications, Marine and Natural Resources.

 Early life

-McCarthy is the son of Phyllis and Michael McCarthy and grew up in Dunmanway.
+McCarthy grew up in Dunmanway.
+He is a graduate of Cork Institute of Technology.
 At the time of the 1999 local elections, he was employed at the Schering Plough pharmaceutical plant in Brinny, West Cork.

 Political career

-County Councillor
+County councillor

 He was elected to Cork County Council in 1999 for the Skibbereen area, serving until 2003, having to resign as a sitting Oireachtas member as a result of the abolition of the dual mandate.
-McCarthy served as chairperson of the Western committee and as vice-chairman of Cork County Council.